 In Frontiers, Chile-based photographer Raul Charlin documents some of the many Peruvian women who have emigrated to Chile to work as caregivers and domestic workers.
 He constructs two portraits of each woman; the first positions her in relation to her employer’s family, while the second finds her alone, accompanied by a snapshot of the relatives she has left in Peru.
 For these women, Charlin explains, caring for the children and elderly members of their employers’ families is a means of providing for their own.

-Charlin reports that the last decades have seen large numbers of Peruvian immigrants in Chile, and many wind up seeking employment as nannies and cleaning women, hoping someday to bring their families across to border to join them.
+Charlin reports that the last decades have seen large numbers of Peruvian immigrants in Chile, and many wind up seeking careers as nannies and cleaning women, hoping someday to bring their families across the border to join them.
 The photographer met his subjects through a network of friends, first reaching out to Chilean family members and acquaintances and then approaching the women in their employ.

 For more, visit Charlin’s website.